mikegioia/pki/README.md

 ### 6.3 Browser Install

-Once you create a server certificate, your browser will not immediate trust it.
+Once you create a server certificate, your browser will not immediately trust it.
+To do this automatically for all server certificates that you create, add your Root CA certificate file to your browser's list of trusted authorities.
-To do this automatically for all server certificates that you create, add your Root CA certificate file to your browsers list of trusted authorities.
 This is the file `RootCA.crt` (or similarly named) in the `ca` folder.

-If you're on MacOS, double click this file and make sure you open it again in KeyChain, expand the Trust tab, and make sure everything is always trusted.
+If you're on MacOS, double click this file and make sure you open it again in KeyChain, expand the Trust tab, and ensure that everything is always trusted.

 For Chrome, go to Settings -> Show Advanced Settings -> Manage Certificates.
 This will prompt KeyChain in MacOS or show you a window with an Authorites tab.